LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/MavenAIPoweredRoutingTutorial.md

 ### Create Policies

-1. Disable all policies you have previously created by switching off the toggle switch in Maven Workspace.
+1. Disable all policies you have previously created by switching off the toggle switch in Conversation Orchestrator.

 2. Create a new policy by clicking Add Policy